Us (2019) - Review

 TL;DR (Conclusion)

 I can see why Us was not as well-received.
 Unlike Get Out, which was so well-crafted that it didn’t leave many unforgivable loopholes in its plot or characters, Us left me scratching my head in a lot of spots and shaking my head in others.
-Unfortunately for Jordan Peele, the overwhelming success of his first movie as a director means that everything he does afterwards will be compared to it for the rest of his career—much like M. Night Shyamalan and The 6th Sense.
+Unfortunately for Jordan Peele, the overwhelming success of his first movie as a director means that everything he does afterward will be compared to it for the rest of his career—much like M. Night Shyamalan and The 6th Sense.
 Maybe he’ll get lucky and continue to make movies that everyone (except for me) loves.
 Or maybe Us is the early warning sign of a steady decline in quality to come.